FinnSHI/Dogs-vs-Cats-with-tf2/README.md

-# tensorflow-image-recognition
+# Dog vs Cat
-codes for image recognition with tensorflow;
+Code for image recognition for dogs and cats by Tensorflow 2;